jraitt/FinancialLadder/README.md

 # BondPlanner

 This project provides a Streamlit application to help users create a personalized bond portfolio allocation strategy.
-It allows users to input investment parameters such as amount, age, investment horizon, and risk tolerance, and then visualizes the recommended bond ladder strategy.
+It allows users to manually input bond allocation percentages by symbol and visualizes the resulting bond portfolio.

 ## Features

-- **Personalized Allocation**: Adjusts bond allocation based on user's age and risk tolerance.
+- **Manual Allocation**: Users can directly input percentage allocations for each bond symbol.
+- **Allocation Validation**: Alerts the user if the total bond allocation does not sum to 100%.
 - **Bond Fund Data**: Fetches and displays current information for various Vanguard bond ETFs and funds.
-- **Interactive Visualizations**: Presents allocation data through pie charts, bar charts, and a bond ladder visualization.
+- **Interactive Visualizations**: Presents allocation data through pie charts, bar charts, and a bond ladder visualization, excluding bond types with 0% allocation.
-- **International Diversification**: Option to include international bonds (BNDX) for broader diversification.
-- **Expected Returns**: Estimates annual yield and income based on the calculated allocation.
+- **Expected Returns**: Estimates annual yield and income based on the specified allocation.

 ## Setup and Installation